Travel guide Cambodge

 A dramatic episode in the country's recent history, Pol Pot's Khmer Rouge regime decimated the country in the late 70s, perpetrating the most violent genocide in recorded history.
 Millions died.
 Traumatized for decades to come, the Cambodian people, who seek only to forget, are trying to heal their wounds.

-Angkor is no longer in the limelight, yet other magnificent temples can be visited throughout the country.
-To mention only a few, Sambor Prei Kuk, near the city of Kompong Thom, or Preah Vihear, in the north of the territory, are magnificent architectural achievements.
-And they have the advantage of welcoming only few tourists.
+Angkor needs no introduction, yet there are many other magnificent temples to visit throughout the country.
+To mention just a few, Sambor Prei Kuk, near the town of Kampong Thom, and Preah Vihear, in the north of the country, are magnificent architectural achievements.
+And they have the advantage of welcoming few tourists.

 After a long decline, the species was officially declared extinct in Cambodia in 2007.
 Since then, awareness of its importance to the ecosystem has led to a reintroduction program, spearheaded by the government and several NGOs.
 If all goes well, tigers could be back in Cambodia in a few years' time!